loicsander/Robofont-scripts/MutatorScale/Readme.md

 Here’s an axis defined by two key Locations with values of 0 and 10.
 However far you go into mutatorMath, interpolating glyphs, kerning, whole fonts, etc. it always comes down to numbers on a line.

-The axis also has a name because we might have only one for now, but a MutatorMath design space can contain as many axes as you want.

 Defining such an axis is almost as easy as defining two locations, like this:

 ```python